 In the run-up to the festive season, brands big and small offer generous discounts and deals for customers hoping to snag pre-Christmas bargains.

 With competition so fierce, retailers are starting to offer deals and discounts earlier and earlier in an effort to upstage Black Friday itself.
-Last year, the number of deals actually hit their peak the week before Thanksgiving.

 This blog post sets out three key strategies you can implement ahead of BFCM to remind your customers why you’re such a great brand fit for them and the benefits they get from shopping with you – and not your competition – over the pre-holiday period.